πŸš€You just sold a side project or small business.

 Enter your gross proceeds and tax reserve percentage to see your deployable capital.

-Exit Proceeds Planner
+Exit Proceeds Allocator

 Common Mistakes